Seo-Rocket-Tools/seo-rocket-nextjs/README.md

 ## Error Handling

+### Common Issues

 If Supabase is not configured properly, the application will show clear error messages.
 Make sure to:

+1. Follow the Supabase setup instructions above
+2. Verify your environment variables are correctly set
+3. Check that your Supabase project is active
+4. Verify your Supabase database tables are created correctly
+5. Ensure you have data in your Supabase tables

+### If you get build errors:

+1. Run `npm install` to ensure all dependencies are installed
+2. Make sure you have Node.js 18+ installed
-1. Set up your `.env.local` file with correct Supabase credentials
+3. Check that your `.env.local` file is correctly configured
-2. Create the required database tables
+4. Verify your Supabase database tables are created correctly
-3. Add some sample data to your tables
+5. Ensure you have data in your Supabase tables

 ## Contributing